 Further injury to Cech in the pre-season of 2011 however meant Hilario would play against West Brom and Norwich in the Premier League, and although a mix-up against the Canaries cost a goal, both games were won.

-The remainder of the campaign has seen him largely as third choice behind Turnbull but he signed a one-year extension in March that keeps him in west London until the end of 2012/13.
+The remainder of the campaign has seen him largely as third choice behind Turnbull but he signed a one-year extension in March 2012 that kept him in west London until the end of 2012/13.
 A further one-year was agreed the following summer, linking the Portuguese keeper up with Jose Mourinho again.

 The Portuguese arrived as third choice keeper when youth team product Lenny Pidgeley moved on in the summer of 2006.